tonethar/IGME-330-Master/notes/demo-php-web-service.md

 ![Screenshot](_images/php-web-service-1.jpg)

-- E. Try your browser client again - you should be able to downloadd the JSON now!
+- E. Try your browser client again - you should be able to download the JSON now!

-- F. ***Summary: Web browsers can NOT directly download directly JSON data from another domain unless CORS is enabled (or the browser's security restrictions are turned off).***
+- F. ***Summary: Web browsers can NOT directly download JSON data from another domain unless CORS is enabled (or the browser's security restrictions are turned off).***

 <hr><hr>